r15i/obsidian-vault/Project Management/Project Management.md

    - *Objective:* Reinforce positive behaviors and promoting a sense of unity
 4. **Performing:**
    - *Objective:* Support the team during deployment
-## Challenges of project management:
-- Flexibility and adaptation
-- Deep understanding of the business and it's system
-- take charge of the project and it's management
 # Creeps
-"creep" highlights a challenge in project management
+"creep" challenges in project management
 - Scope Creep
 - Hope Creep
 - Effort Creep
 - Feature Creep
 # Requirements of a project

+## Common definition
 Can be :
 1. Condition or Capability needed by a Stakeholder to solve a problem or achieve an object
- 2. a Condition or capability that must be met or possessed by a solution or solution component to satisfy a contract, standard, specification
+ 2. a Condition or capability that must be met or possessed by a solution or a solution component to satisfy a contract, standard, specification
 3. a documented representation of 1 or 2

 **GENERATING COMPLETE REQUIREMENTS IS NOT LIKELY DUE TO CHANGING MARKET CONDITION and of MANY OTHER FACTORS**
 #### Business value definition of requirements
-A requirement is a desired END-STATE, whose successful integration into the solution meets one or more needs and delivers
+A requirement is a desired **END-STATE**, whose **successful integration** into the solution meets one or more **needs and delivers**:
 - specific
 - measurable
 - incremental
-#### **Business value to the organization**
+**Business value to the organization**

-The set of requirements form a necessary and sufficient set for achieving expected business value
+The set of requirements form a **necessary and sufficient** set for achieving expected business value

-# PMLC (Project Management Life Cycle )
+# Project Management Life Cycle (PMLC)
-A project management life cycle (PMLC) is a sequence of [[Process|process]] that includes:
+A project management life cycle (PMLC) is a sequence of [[Definitions#Process|process]] that includes:
 ![[Pasted image 20231129185334.png]]
 which is also the [[Traditional Project Management#Linear PMLC model|Linear PMLC model]]
 ## Project Management Life Cycle Approaches